-Deborah Smith joined the Freeholder Board (now Commissioner Board) on Jan.
-3, 2016, and is now serving her second three-year term.
-She was elected by her peers on Jan.
-4, 2021 to lead the county governing board as Commissioner Deputy Director.
+Deborah Smith joined the board on Jan.
+3, 2016, and she is now serving her second, three-year term.
+She served as Director last year and was elected by her peers on Jan.
+4, 2021 to lead the board as Commissioner Deputy Director for a new year.

-She also is chair of the county Budget Committee and Insurance Commission, and is liaison to the County Administration and Finance Department.
+She also is chair of the county Budget Committee and is a voting member of the Insurance Fund Commission, and is liaison to the County Administration and Finance departments.

-Previously, Deborah served on the Denville Council for 20 years, with two years as Council President and two years as the Council’s Planning Board Member.
+Previously, Commissioner Smith served on the Denville Council for 20 years, with two years as Council President and two years as the Council’s Planning Board Member.
 She also served on the Denville Zoning Board prior to her Council tenure.

 Commissioner Smith has long served her community, volunteering for many community activities.
 She was the Township Council’s liaison to the Denville Public Library, senior citizens’ organizations, the local historical society, fire department and many other groups.